alukosdev/ccsp/exam/objectives.md

 order: 100
 ---

-# Objectives

 !!!
-The following exam objectives were translated directly from the official [\(ISC\)² Certification Exam Outline](https://www.isc2.org/-/media/ISC2/Certifications/Exam-Outlines/CCSP-Exam-Outline-2022.ashx).
+The following Exam Outline was translated directly from the official [\(ISC\)² Certification Exam Outline](https://www.isc2.org/-/media/ISC2/Certifications/Exam-Outlines/CCSP-Exam-Outline-2022.ashx).
 The effective date of these objectives is **August 1, 2022.**
 !!!

+# Exam Outline

+## Examination Weights

 | Domains | Weight |
 | - | - |